MGorin84/MariaGorin_T1A3/README.md

 This Project is written on HTML and CSS.
 It contains five .html files and one .css stylesheet.

+The styles are written in one file divided by sections with comments for easy navigation through it.
+Media query is written at the end of the file.

 I used w3 validator to validate HTML code and made corrections of errors followed by the results it gave me.
 I repeated the validation process following the correction of errors and it came up with no further errors or warnings.